probcomp/Venturecxx/doc/type-system.md

 - Finally, most Venture values can be produced as results of "constant-foldable" Venture expressions.
 This representation is available through the expressionFor method of VentureValue.
+[MAYBE remove]

 Injection
 ---------

-[TODO] Putting a stack dict into an expression or the value slot of an observation should result in that value
+Putting a stack dict into an expression (quoted) or the value slot of an observation should result in that value.
+[TODO confirm in Lite;
+implement in Puma]

 Types
 -----